 The Adobe Photography Plan includes more than just Photoshop.
 It also includes Adobe Photoshop Lightroom, which is an advanced image management and editing program that can be used on its own or alongside Photoshop.
 Lightroom uses a library (catalogue) in order to keep a record of all your changes.
 It can be particularly useful if you’re editing a large number of images and want to apply the same changes to all of your images or reverse your changes later via its ‘non-destructive’ editing tools – your original photos always remain unaltered.
 Lightroom comes in a ‘Lightroom Classic’ desktop based version, or as a cloud-based ‘Lightroom’ version that uses cloud storage to make your photo library available anywhere.

-If you’re looking for free alternatives, or want to know what else is available, have a look at our guide to free and subscription-free photo editing software.
+If you’re looking for free alternatives, or want to know what else is available, have a look at our guide to subscription-free photo editing software.

 Find the latest Improve Your Photography articles here.